ashlilies/pokemonpocket/README.md

 # PokemonPocket Assignment
+Catch, add Pokemon to your pocket, and evolve them.
 Battle two Pokemons, with support for multiplayer via ASP.NET Web API.

 Use PokemonPocket for the  client, PokemonServer for the multiplayer battle server.